gis3w/resources/README.md

 ## CSS Libs/Frameworks/Resources
 * [corpus](http://corpuscss.com/) - It’s basically a collection of the things I find myself returning to for each new project.
 * [Scooter](http://dropbox.github.io/scooter/index.html) - Scooter: an SCSS framework built to provide base styles, CSS components, and rapid static prototyping for Dropbox.
+* [css-protips](https://github.com/AllThingsSmitty/css-protips) - A collection of tips to help take your CSS skills pro

 ## Javascript WebGis Framework
 *Usefull javascript webgis framework*